-I have been suffering from migraines for about 12 years.
 I have tried many things to both alleviate the symptoms of a migraine and reduce their frequency.
 But there is one thing I avoided for years though it was suggested to me many times, Acupuncture.

 I am not sure if my reticence towards acupuncture came from my total unfamiliarity with the practice or just not knowing where to find a good acupuncturist (you gotta trust the person who is coming at you with needles, right?).

 But two months ago I pushed through my reticence and began asking around for a good acupuncturist in my area.
 I actually got a couple of names, which surprised me since I live in small town Georgia.
 I was not sure that Traditional Chinese Medicine would have found its way this far into the Deep South.
 But as the memory of my migraine faded, so did my courage to set up an appointment.